Fungible Star: A non-fungible token

 Why I made this

-What always bothered me about NFTs is that they look like a manifestation of capitalist and colonial obsessions with proprietorship.
+What bothers me about NFTs is that they come from an obsession with owning things.
 Why should you have to own a thing to enjoy it?
-Many cultures do not share the idea of ownership that permeates our society and hinders our ability to share with each other.
+The system of proprietorship that permeates our society hinders our ability to share with each other.

 Where I see a virtue in the way digital artwork can be replicated endlessly with no degradation, NFT proponents saw a flaw.
-Instead, they sought to emulate the inability of physical artworks to be duplicated, and the resulting scarce commodity of the original.
+Instead, they sought to emulate physical artwork's inability to be duplicated, and the resulting scarce commodity of the original.

 NFTs were originally invented to support artists, but what they really achieved was commodification.
-Oh, you want to buy a one-of-a-kind digital artwork just for you?
+Want to buy a one-of-a-kind digital artwork just for you?
 We have a thing for that, it's called commissions!

-Even when you look into the actual tech of NFTs it's pointless.
+When you look into how NFT technology works it's still absurd.
 Since it's too expensive to store the artwork on a blockchain (a worldwide, decentralized digital ledger), the token only stores a web link to the image.
 That means the actual NFT is just a digital receipt that says you own something hosted at that link.
 When the website hosting the artwork eventually closes, the NFT no longer points to anything.

-NFT's make about as much sense as deeds to stars.
-So I made this artwork to satirize them.
+NFT's make about as much sense as deeds to stars, so I made this artwork in parody.

 Other art like this